 Imagine you’re at a bustling international airport.
 A sign overhead reads, “To Gates and Flights.”
-It’s concise, uses familiar words, and based on traditional readability formulas, it’s undoubtedly clear.
-But then, consider a traveler named Aisha, visiting from a country where she’s used to icons and symbols rather than textual signs.
+It’s concise, uses familiar words, and based on traditional readability formulas, it’s clear.
+But then, consider a traveler named Aisha, visiting from a country where she’s used to icons and symbols rather than word signs.
 To her, words like “gate” and “flight” are unfamiliar.
-She pauses, looking for symbols of planes or an arrow, trying to decode the sign’s message amidst the sea of rushing passengers.
+She pauses, looking for symbols of planes or an arrow; she tries to decode the sign’s message amidst the sea of rushing passengers.

-Years ago, when Aisha was just beginning to learn English in 12th grade, her teacher handed out a pamphlet titled “Easy English for Beginners.”
-The content, filled with short sentences and basic vocabulary, had a readability score of 8th grade.
+Years ago, when Aisha was starting to learn English in 12th grade, her teacher handed out a pamphlet titled “Easy English for Beginners.”
+The content, filled with short sentences and basic vocabulary, had a readability score of 7th grade.
 However, she stumbled over cultural idioms and phrases.
 The phrase “it’s raining cats and dogs” made her chuckle as she wondered why pets would be associated with rainfall.

-This airport sign and Aisha’s classroom memory remind us that understanding a piece of text isn’t solely about complex words or sentence structure.
+This airport sign and Aisha’s classroom memory remind us that understanding a piece of text isn’t solely about complex words or sentences.
 It’s a nuanced dance between the text and the reader, colored by the reader’s cultural background, experiences, and prior knowledge.

 The Problems with Readability Formulas

-Readability formulas are mathematical calculations used to score the difficulty of reading a text—they’re based on syntactic factors, such as sentence length and word syllables.
+Readability formulas are objective calculations used to score the difficulty of reading a text—they’re based on syntactic factors, such as sentence length and word syllables.
 Most formulas output a U.S. grade level.
-These formulas take on a “one-size-fits-all” approach: you can use the same formula to measure any text for any reader for any purpose.
-This generic approach implies readers process information in a uniform and passive way, word by word, sentence by sentence.
+These formulas take on a “one-size-fits-all” approach: you can use the same formula to score any text for any reader for any purpose.
+This generic approach implies readers process information uniformly and passively, word by word, sentence by sentence.
 But modern readers are not passive text-processing machines.
-Nor do they process text linearly when reading content online.
+Nor do they process text linearly when reading digital content.
 We all approach reading in an active way—in different ways.
 We search for meaning.
 We bring our attitudes, interests, knowledge, and experiences to bear on what we read.

 The two examples below point out that not all content with the same readability score is equally easy to understand.
 Both examples have short sentences and mostly short words, and the same readability score.
 But which example is easier to understand and do?